zhengzhangchen/zhengzhangchen.github.io/_pages/research.md

                  alt='LoKA Framework'
                  style="float: right; margin: 0 0 15px 15px; max-width: 50%;" />

 <p>Large Language Models (LLMs) are one of the technological foundations of the increasingly intelligent digital world.
 They power enterprise knowledge systems, digital assistants, healthcare platforms, financial services, and many other AI-driven applications.
 As LLMs are deployed in real-world environments, ensuring that they remain reliable, adaptable and safe becomes a critical challenge.
-Knowledge continuously evolves, harmful or sensitive information must sometimes be removed, and organizations require domain-specific customization.
+Knowledge continuously evolves, harmful or sensitive information must sometimes be removed, organizational policies must be enforced, and domain-specific customization is required.
 However, updating LLMs is highly complex: naïve fine-tuning can erase existing knowledge, introduce conflicts between learning and unlearning, degrade general reasoning capability, and complicate version control.</p>

         </div>
     </section>